 Accommodation in Zimbabwe

 There are hotels and lodges (which are similar to guest houses and provide bed and breakfast).
 A list of registered hotels is available from the Zimbabwe Tourism Authority.
 Non-residents must pay hotel bills in foreign currency (usually US$) or by credit card.
-Local currency is not acceptable even on presentation of exchange certificates.
+The local currency is not acceptable even on the presentation of exchange certificates.

 In winter the days are generally dry and sunny with temperatures averaging 15, – 20, C. Light to medium weight clothing is generally sufficient with a warm coat or woolens to wear outdoors on overcast or windy days.